mikomatic/mortega.dev/content/posts/exploring-maven-build-cache-extension.md

 {{< alert info>}}
-💬 **Note**: this is not a serious benchmark, and is provided just to give an example and showcase usage. _I'm purposely ignoring tests since i don't have the patience to run them on my current "low resource" laptop_ 😅
+💬 **Note**: this is not a serious benchmark, and is provided just to give an example and showcase usage. _I'm purposely ignoring tests since I don't have the patience to run them on my current "low resource" laptop_ 😅
 {{< /alert >}}